RuishuJ/leader_election_model/README.md

 MSc Transport with Data Science Drssertation
 RoboTraffic: Heuristic Leader Selection for Collaborative Intersection Control: A Step Toward Signal-Free Traffic Management?

-Thank you for reading this. /
+Thank you for reading this.

-Simulation:
+##Simulation:
 Model C:Heuristic-based Model